PRIMARY PRACTICE AREAS OF THE FIRM

 Copyright Licensing:

 At its core, licensing serves as a contractual arrangement wherein the copyright holder, often referred to as the licensor, grants permission to another entity, the licensee, to utilize the copyrighted work in specific ways delineated within the agreement.
 This can encompass a range of activities, from reproduction and distribution to public performance and adaptation.
 Such licenses can be exclusive, granting rights to a singular licensee, or non-exclusive, permitting multiple entities to utilize the work concurrently.
 The temporal dimensions of the license, its territorial scope, and any financial considerations, such as royalties, are meticulously defined within the agreement.
-Through this intricate dance of rights and permissions, copyright licensing ensures that intellectual creations can be shared, adapted, and celebrated, all while respecting the original creator's autonomy and the intrinsic value of their work.
+Through this intricate process of determining rights and permissions, copyright licensing ensures that intellectual creations can be shared, adapted, and celebrated, all while respecting the original creator's autonomy and the intrinsic value of their work.

 Differences between copyrights from patent or trademark: